The 10 Best Albums of 1951

 Genre: Country

-Paul’s guitar playing is cerebral, but the vocal melodies of spouse Mary Ford are what truly make this record timeless.
+Country in name only, this vastly underrated LP is a sublime combination of rock ‘n’ roll, dream pop and jazzy improvisation.
+Les Paul’s guitar playing is cerebral, and when combined with the vocal melodies of spouse Mary Ford, the sound is timeless.
 Whether rave-up (“In the Good Old Summer Time”) or slow-moving ballad (“The Lonesome Road”), Ford’s voice has a stunning sense of control only equalled by her husband’s pioneering fretwork.
-This album could rewrite music history if only it were more widely exposed
+Continue reading…

 1. Genius of Modern Music (Volume 1)